 Your hero has rose to the challenge!
-She has successfully thwarted the big evil that has been thrusted upon her by the first slap and she is doing well.
+They have successfully thwarted the big evil that has been thrusted upon them by the first slap and she is doing well.

 …Now it is time to bring her back to 0 again.

 The second slap should be as harsh, if not harsher, than the first slap.
 This is the moment when the reader should be looking at your book and thinking, “Wow, this author is mean.
 Diabolical villain mean!”

 In the second slap we are setting up for the climax, which means that the hero needs to have an out.
 In other words, there should be some semblance of hope.

 In the Hunger Games, the second slap is when the Game Masters announce that two tributes can survive the Games should they both be from the same district.

 Katniss goes looking for Peeta, only to find him mortally wounded – he is bleeding to death and won’t survive the next few hours, let alone the rest of the Games.
 We know enough about Katniss to realize that Peeta dying is the worst thing that could happen to her (besides her own death).